 This is about time people come to wash off the paint from Holi Festival.
-It’s hard to rub off, and should stick for days.
+It’s hard to rub off and should stick for days.
 They believe it’s for lasting friendship.
 About the Holi Festival, it takes place just when the winter is done, and spring is on the rise.
-Hindus cease this opportunity to celebrate, splashing paint, and colored dust on each other.
-The colors represent the will to live prosperously, and like I said, the hard-to-get-off paint represents lasting friendship.
-Indians set aside social classes during Holi Festival.
+Hindus seize this opportunity to celebrate, splashing paint, and colored dust on each other.
+The colors represent the will to live prosperously, and as I said, the hard-to-get-off paint represents lasting friendship.
+Indians set aside social classes during the Holi Festival.
 Just have fun, real fun.
 Settle rough edges with the neighbors and things like that.
-It’s that time of year that love fills the air, despite insignificant change in beliefs throughout the years, just like any other traditional festivals like Songkran in Thailand.
+It’s that time of year that love fills the air, despite the insignificant change in beliefs throughout the years, just like any other traditional festivals like Songkran in Thailand.
 Here, the night before Holi, Hindus are setting bonfire and burn Holika dolls.
 It’s a belief to burn evil things, and that good will always win.

 The Civil War??

 To be honest, I didn’t know why people were so unusually disorderly the other night.
 See.
 Holi Festival is like a civil war.
 Picture everyone running around avoiding the bomb, saving themselves.
 (Actually, they were as drunk as skunks.
 That is how Indians got drunk.)
 Some even lit up firecracker and dropped it in the middle of a crowd.
 Some set bonfires.
-To me, it was a total chaos.
+To me, it was total chaos.
 My friend thought they might have been burning someone alive, and they had their eyes on me.
 Well, that’s gone too far.
 But we have to watch out among the drunk, right?
 After all, they looked scary enough sober, when drunk, who knows?
 I was riding a rickshaw and suddenly a local came and slapped the driver on the face.
 When I catch an auto to return to Kolkata (I chose to do that at night time for some reason.
 Hahaha,) a guy threw a live firecracker at my auto.
 Good thing I had the shades down, otherwise it would have come inside my auto and I might get burnt or scream my lungs out.
-So I must recommend to stay in-door at night, or you’ll risk losing your sanity.
+So I must recommend staying in-door at night, or you’ll risk losing your sanity.

-Ganges Aarti is a symbolistic ritual to worship Ganges with fire.
+Ganges Aarti is a symbolistic ritual to worship the Ganges with fire.
 None of the god worships can be complete without Ganges Aarti.
 It is believed to bring wholesome happiness to the worshippers.
 It starts at 6:30 every evening.
-People gathered around and chanted together to appease Ganges.
+People gathered around and chanted together to appease the Ganges.
 Ok.
 Ready?
 On land or on the boats.
 The chanting was about to begin.
 Ready your Aarti lantern, lotus blooms, and some scented incense.

 We were on a boat trying awkwardly to paddle our boat to chant with the locals.
 Luckily the boat was not so far from the shore, so I easily got on land.
 Attending the ceremony on the boat, and chanting on land certainly gave me different kind of experience.
-Coming close to these people being among them chanting, I could see their eyes full of faith and I couldn’t help but feeling the same. 🙂 That night, I returned to my room heart filled with joy that I would remember all my life.
+Coming close to these people being among them chanting, I could see their eyes full of faith and I couldn’t help but feel the same. 🙂 That night, I returned to my room heart filled with joy that I would remember all my life.